autowarefoundation/autoware-documentation/docs/roadmap/multi-year-roadmap/index.md

   - Secure a pilot with at least one anchor company to trial Autoware’s Production-Capable stack at TRL-6 for Low Speed Autonomy and Privately Owned Vehicles on a single vehicle in real-world environments - potential anchor companies for Low Speed Autonomy include (Eve Autonomy, Whale Dynamic and Robeff), potential anchor companies for Privately Owned Vehicles include (AMD, DeepenAI, and AutoCore.ai).
 - **Year 2:**
   - Secure a pilot with at least one anchor company to trial Autoware’s Production-Capable stack at TRL-7 for Low Speed Autonomy and Privately Owned Vehicles in a small-scale deployment across multiple vehicles in real-world environments.
-  - Secure a pilot with at least one anchor company to trial Autoware’s Production-Capable stack at TRL-6 for Robobus and Off-Road Vehicles on a single vehicle in real-world environments - potential anchor company candidates for Robobus (Adastec), potential anchor company candidates for Off-Road Vehicles (DriveBlocks).
+  - Secure a pilot with at least one anchor company to trial Autoware’s Production-Capable stack at TRL-6 for Robobus and Off-Road Vehicles on a single vehicle in real-world environments - potential anchor company candidates for Robobus (ADASTEC), potential anchor company candidates for Off-Road Vehicles (DriveBlocks).
 - **Year 3:**
   - Secure a pilot with at least one anchor company to trial Autoware’s Production-Capable stack at TRL-8 for Low Speed Autonomy and Privately Owned Vehicles across a larger scale deployment in a vehicle fleet in real-world environments.
   - Secure a pilot with at least one anchor company to trial Autoware’s Production-Capable stack at TRL-7 for Robobus and Off-Road Vehicles in a small-scale deployment across multiple vehicles in real-world environments.
-  - Secure a pilot with at least one anchor company to trial Autoware’s Production-Capable stack at TRL-6 for Robotaxi on a single vehicle in real-world environments - potential anchor company candidates for Robotaxi include (TierIV)
+  - Secure a pilot with at least one anchor company to trial Autoware’s Production-Capable stack at TRL-6 for Robotaxi on a single vehicle in real-world environments - potential anchor company candidates for Robotaxi include (TIER IV)

 ### Membership & Open Source Community